MPI-IS/Grassmann-Averages-PCA/README.txt

 ----------------------------------------------------------------
-2- Compilation & installation of the GrassmannAveragePCA
+2- Compilation & installation of the GrassmannAveragesPCA
 ----------------------------------------------------------------
 Simple create a "build" directory under the path you have untarred the library